 Home to almost half a million people, the gold Coast is a city coming of age.
 The area is diverse, from the lush tranquil natural beauty of the hinterland, to the pulsating night life of Surfers Paradise and the more relaxed southern towns, there is something for everyone.
 Toddlers to retirees and everyone in between are catered for and happily rub shoulders on the glistening sands.
 Queensland boasts an impressive average of 261 days of sunshine a year and this is a huge draw card for Aussies from the south in the winter.
 If you can’t have a good time in the Gold Coast that it’s just about time to give up!

 Finding a bed for the night in the Gold Coast is not hard.
-When I did a simple search on Expedia it returned 449 results.
+When I did a simple search on Agoda it returned 449 results.
 The difficult bit is choosing one.
 While I have stayed in many different areas over the years, these days we stay within a two block radius of Cavill Avenue as we like to be in the thick of it all.
 In January 2016 we chose the Hotel Grand Chancellor based on the central location.
 It was our first stay in what was formally the Marriott Courtyard.
 First impressions were great as the lobby is modern, light, fresh and instantly appealing but this is obviously where the recent refresh ended as the decor in the rooms is somewhat dated.
 On the plus side the rooms are quite spacious and offer great views from the compact balconies (see above) but as is so often the case with hotels, the lighting is largely underwhelming.
 Parking is directly underneath the hotel in the Paradise Centre but gets busy and you will need to fight with all the other punters when the hotels small exclusive section fills up.
 While there are definitely swankier places to stay the Grand Chancellor represented exceptional value for us with the discount deal that we scored.
 I wouldn’t pay the rack rate but I would definitely return if the price was right.
 Other hotels that I have stayed in that I would recommend are Chevron Renaissance, Marriot and the Paradise Centre Apartments.
 You could also try the newest swankiest kids on the block Peppers Soul or Hilton.
-To find you own perfect home away from home start your search at Expedia.
+To find you own perfect home away from home start your search at Agoda.

 Up until not so long ago Gold Coast public transport was pretty woeful and most people either brought their own cars or hired one.
 While we did hire a car, I’m pleased to report things are looking up on the public transport front with the addition of G Link trams which service pretty much everywhere that matters.
 Of course Surfside buses are still covering the area and between the two of them it is just about possible to leave the car at home.